 Additionally, alternative data can help inspire new investment ideas, make a company’s performance more transparent, and help both companies and traders gain a competitive edge.

 Alternative data has many benefits, but it’s not without its challenges, as well.
-Here are three of the biggest challenges of working with alternative data.
+Here are three of the biggest challenges of working with alternative data according to TransUnion.

 There are legal and regulatory issues that may arise when working with alternative data.
 The degree to which this is an issue will depend, in part, on the type of data used.
 Thankfully, there’s a reasonably simple solution, and that’s working with a third-party partner who has experience in alternative data.